hashicorp/terraform-provider-azurerm/website/docs/r/registration_definition.html.markdown

 * `registration_definition_id` - (Optional) A unique UUID/GUID which identifies this registration definition - one will be generated if not specified.
 Changing this forces a new resource to be created.

 * `registration_definition_name` - (Required) The name of the Registration Definition.

-* `scope` - (Required) The scope at which the Registration Definition applies too, such as `/subscriptions/0b1f6471-1bf0-4dda-aec3-111122223333`.
-Only subscription level scope is supported.

 * `managed_by_tenant_id` - (Required) A ID of the managing tenant.